Transtheoretical Model: The Five Stages Of Change And What They Mean

 Are you experiencing changes that are difficult to cope with?

-The five stages of change
+The Transtheoretical Model and the five stages of change

 To better understand the process of change, two researchers, James O. Prochaska and Carlo C. DiClemente, studied people struggling with alcoholism.
 Prochaska and DiClemente wanted to know more about change so they could better motivate their clients and help them adjust their lives in positive ways.
 Those living with an addiction often have the most difficult time changing their behaviors, so these two researchers decided this would be one of the most valuable groups to study.
 What they discovered is that people typically go through five stages of change as they work to overcome addiction or other problem behaviors.